melissa-ng/GroupE_Capstone/README.md

   - Set up the project environment and ensure all team members are onboarded.

 - **March**:
-  - Develop and test the vectorization pipeline using OpenAI and RAG.
-  - Build a system to compare transcripts with expected phrases from the training flip book.
-  - Establish collaborative workflows using Git branches and issue tracking on GroupMe.
+  - Complete layout of front-end web pages, including:
+    - Home/Transcript Upload Page
+    - Dashboard Page
+    - History Page (previous sessions and results of transcripts)
+    - Sign-in Page using Google Authentication

 - **April**:
+  - Finalize the front-end implementation.
-  - Conduct comprehensive testing and evaluation of the analysis system.
+  - Conduct testing and refine UI components.
-  - Prepare project documentation, including user guides and technical references.
-  - Refine and finalize the system for presentation.
+  - Ensure proper integration between front-end and back-end systems.

 - **May 2nd**:
   - Present the final product at the Capstone Expo.